-English Church Architecture -
+English Church Architecture.

-WOMERSLEY, St. Martin (SE 532 190) (November 2004)
+WOMERSLEY, St. Martin (SE 532 190),

-(Bedrock: Permian Zechstein Group, Brotherton Formation)
+(Bedrock: Permian Zechstein Group, Brotherton Formation.)

 It remains only to describe Bodley's contribution to the building interior.
 This consists almost entirely of woodwork, meaning principally the roofs and the rood screen and loft, and is distinguished - as so often the case with his work - by the use of skilfully designed painted decoration.
-Perhaps the best roof is that of the nave (see the left hand photograph below).
-Of arched brace construction, this is patterned in grey, black and red and has a gilded brattishing along the cornice, creating an effect which is at once both ornate and sombre.
-Also fine is the chancel roof, of tie beam construction with further elaborate decoration; the flat wooden ceiling beneath the crossing and the S. transept roof of couple type are treated somewhat more simply.
+Perhaps the nave roof is best (see the left hand photograph below).
+Of arched-braced construction, this is patterned in grey, black and red and has a gilded brattishing along the cornice, creating an effect which is at once both ornate and sombre.
+Also fine is the chancel roof, of tie-beam construction with further elaborate decoration; the flat wooden ceiling beneath the crossing and the S. transept roof of couple type are treated somewhat more simply.
 However, it is the rood screen and loft that dominate the church interior.
 The screen (shown below centre and below right) is divided into five bays left of the passageway and four on the right, each with complex double-cusped tracery.
 The wood has been partly left in its natural colour and partly burnished in gold.
 Carved and painted saints adorn it to left and right and on the loft above, where SS.
 Mary and John stand watchfully beside the cross, while next to them, kneeling angels hold candles.
 Again, the effect is sober but rich.
 Bodley was good at designing work like this.
 He regarded the interior decoration of churches and their furnishings as integral to the buildings themselves and he was as careful personally to superintend this aspect of his business as much as any other.